novusengine/NovusCore/Installing.md

 [MySQL Community Server 8.0.15](https://dev.mysql.com/downloads/mysql/)

 **To build the Server from source you will need a way to compile.**
-I recommend getting [Visual Studio Community Edition](https://visualstudio.microsoft.com/) but any IDE supported by CMake should work so use whichever you are comfortable with.
+I recommend getting [Visual Studio Community Edition](https://visualstudio.microsoft.com/) but any IDE supported by CMake should work so use whichever you are prefer.

 ## Part 2: Building the Server from source.